Abdulbariky/AbdulDadJokes/README.md

 # Dads Jokes (The best you can get)

-The Dad Joke Project is a fun and engaging web application that allows users to browse their favorite dad jokes
+The Dad Joke Project is a fun and engaging web application that allows users to browse their favorite dad jokes The project also aims to bring laughter and joy to all users of all ages and genders most importantly to increase the bond between Dads.

+In short, this is for the dear old dads who tell cringeworthy, eye-rolly, so-bad-they-’re-good jokes

 ## Getting Started
 This website has been developed using: